 What does it take to be a good lawyer?

 Hype.
 Don’t buy into hype.
-Looking through websites, you will see descriptions where divorce firms promise “aggressive” representation, “exceptional” services, premiums representation, etc. These terms in fact do not promise anything.
+Looking through websites, you will see descriptions where divorce firms promise “aggressive” representation, “exceptional” services, premiums representation, etc. These terms in fact don’t promise anything.

-Also look for experience in a lawyer.
+Look for experience in a lawyer.
 A good lawyer is not only smart in terms of native intelligence, but should also be both “street smart” and be emotionally intelligent.
 You should get a sense of this early on.

 This is probably the best way to determine who is a good lawyer.
-The best place to seek recommendations about a lawyer is from professional people with whom you have dealt, the clergy, medical professionals, real estate sales people, accountants, insurance sales people etc. Most of these professionals have dealt with lawyers on a professional to professional basis.
+The best place to seek recommendations about a lawyer is from professional people with whom you have dealt, the clergy, medical professionals, real estate sales people, accountants, insurance sales people, etc. Most of these professionals have dealt with lawyers on a professional-to-professional basis.
 Lawyers are an excellent source of referral to other lawyers.
-If, for example, you dealt with a lawyer on a real estate transaction or for a will and now need a divorce lawyer, you should ask this lawyer for a referral.
+If, for example, you dealt with a lawyer on a real estate transaction or for a will and now need a divorce lawyer, ask this lawyer for a referral.

-You will notice if you read the yellow pages, and other advertising that lawyers never state (or never should state) that they specialize in a certain area of law.
-While Illinois law recognizes specialties in medicine, it does not recognize specialties in lawyers, except patent and admiralty law.
-Lawyers may, however, publish they “limit” their practice to a certain field of law, or that the lawyer’s practice is “concentrated” in certain areas of law.
+An Illinois family lawyer cannot claim to specialize in the area of his or her choosing.
+While Illinois law recognizes specialties in medicine, Illinois does not recognize specialties in lawyers, except patent and admiralty law.
+Lawyers may, however, publish that they “limit” their practice to a certain field of law.
+They may also claim that their practice is “concentrated” in certain areas of law.
 Because Illinois law does not recognize specialization by lawyers, the fact that a lawyer’s practice is “limited” to a certain area, or “concentrated” in certain areas, does not mean, as a matter of law, that the lawyer has specialized knowledge in an area of law.
-However, Illinois family law is complex requiring a knowledge of many different facets of the law that applies to divorce or parentage cases.
-So, one should look to a matrimonial lawyer who limits or concentrates his or her practice to family law.
+However, Illinois family law is complex.
+It requires a knowledge of many different facets of the law that applies to divorce or parentage cases.
+So, look to a matrimonial lawyer who limits his or her practice to family law.

 What about going to court?
 Should the lawyer that I interview with be the lawyer who would handle contested court proceedings?